 Get your hands dirty and starting planting!
-You can create a beautiful garden and grow habitats for butterflies, bees, birds and other ever-important pollinators.
+You can become a Habitat Hero and grow gardens for butterflies, bees, birds, and other ever-important pollinators.

 Here are a few of our favorite commercial nurseries, and they have a healthy selection of native species and knowledgeable staff.
 Ready, set, PLANT!